 I like to have a spare battery fully charged and on hand.
 When I get motivated to vacuum the whole house I like to use the lighter Dyson V6 rather than the heavy Kirby vacuum cleaner we have.
 I need the extra power and run time with the extra battery and to change it out is only a 10-second job.

-Don’t get me wrong the Kirby does a wonderful job and is very powerful, but going upstairs is a pain.
+Don’t get me wrong the Kirby vacuum does a wonderful job and is very powerful, but going upstairs is a pain.
 The V6 hand stick is so much better.

-Drop us a comment if you have any tricks or tips how to clean your brush head fast.
+Drop us a comment if you have any tricks or tips on how to clean your brush head fast.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair and maintenance jobs.

 I love fast toys like Motorcycles, Cars, Jetskis, Boats, and Computers so writing about them is easy.
 Working on them is fun.